gamma-opt/oip-notes/course/part1/8-examples-MIP.md

 In words, the first statement says that if one or both of $d_{1j}$ or $d_{2j}$ are 1, then $d_{5j}$ must be 1.
 The second statement says that if $d_{1j}$ and $d_{2j}$ are less than 1, i.e., they are 0, the statement is already satisfied and, as such, there is nothing to be stated regarding the value of $d_{5j}$.
 This can formulated mathematically as follows.

 Let us start with the latter case first.
 On one hand, assuming that $d_{1j}$ or $d_{2j}$ are not 1, we have that the left-hand side is 1.
-Thus, we do not care about what value $d_{5j}$ would take, other tha it can be 0 or 1.
+Thus, we do not care about what value $d_{5j}$ would take, other than it can be 0 or 1.
 Thus, we would end up with a mathematical statement such as

 ```{math}
 0\leq d_{5j}